Skip to content

 for part in score.find_all(Part):

-_remove_overlap_in_part(part, tolerance, min_separation)
+_remove_overlap_in_part(part, tolerance, min_separation, keep_ornaments)

 return score